knewplay/book-programming-essential/computer-fundamentals/software-and-hardware.md

 When you sift through your Physics folder in school, you can immediately tell the difference between a sheet of paper and a notebook.
 You can see and feel the difference.
 Both contain information, but they are clearly different.

-When it comes to computer files, they aren't actual objects we can hold and say "This is a JPG image file" or "This one's a simple text file".
-Calling some file "image1" doesn't make it an image because it could just be text describing one.
+When it comes to computer files, they aren't actual objects we can hold and say "this is a JPG image file" or "this one's a simple text file".
+Calling some file "image1" doesn't make it an image because it could also just be text describing an image.

 So, rule number one is to always specify the file type.
 How?
 By adding a filename extension.
 For example, "image1.png", "image1.jpg", or "image1.txt".

 > Note: Most of us rely on applications that handle this automatically.
 If you’re working on a Microsoft Word document and hit 'Save', it typically gets stored with a ".doc" or ".docx" extension.
 Similarly, when editing images in Adobe Photoshop, the program wouldn’t prompt you to save with a ".txt" extension.

-The second thing to realize is that in your Physics folder, you will not have two sheets of paper, both named "Quiz 1".
+The second thing to realize is that in your Physics folder, you will **not** have two sheets of paper both labeled "Quiz 1".
 That would be confusing.
-But if you had a notebook labeled "Quiz 1" and a loose sheet of paper labeled "Quiz 1", then there is some distinction, and you can distinguish them.
-Furthermore, you can have a paper labeled "Quiz 1" in the Physics folder and one in the History folder, and that is okay as well, as long as you don't mix the contents up.
+But if you had a notebook labeled "Quiz 1" and a loose sheet of paper labeled "Quiz 1", then there is some distinction, and you can distinguish between them.
+Furthermore, you can have a paper labeled "Quiz 1" in the Physics folder and one in the History folder, and that is okay as well, as long as they are in different folders.

 It's a similar story with computer files.
-The file has a name that uniquely identifies it within a folder.
-So you can have a file called "quiz1.txt" in both the "Document" folder and the "Desktop" folder, but you cannot have the exact same name within the same folder.
+Each file has a name that uniquely identifies it within a folder.
+This means you can have a file named "quiz1.txt" in both the "Document" folder and the "Desktop" folder.
+Moreover, within the same folder, you can have files with the same base name but different extensions, like "quiz1.txt" and "quiz1.doc".
+The different extensions indicate distinct file types, allowing them to coexist in the same folder without any conflict.

 ### File Path